bento-platform/katsu/docs/modules/introduction.rst

   - Currently the following classes can be retrieved in FHIR format by appending :code:`?format=fhir`: Phenopacket, Individual, Biosample, PhenotypicFeature, HtsFile, Gene, Variant, Disease, Procedure.

-  - JSON-LD context to schema.org provided for dataset class in order to allow for a Google dataset search for Open Access Data: append :code:`?format=json-ld` when querying dataset endpoint.
+  - JSON-LD context to schema.org provided for the Dataset class in order to allow for a Google dataset search for Open Access Data: append :code:`?format=json-ld` when querying dataset endpoint.

-  - Dataset description can also be retrieved in RDF format: append :code:`?format=rdf` when querying dataset endpoint.
+  - Dataset description can also be retrieved in RDF format: append :code:`?format=rdf` when querying the dataset endpoint.

 **Data ingest**